jupyter-server/enterprise_gateway/docs/source/uses.md

 driver processes across the Yarn cluster.

-* A company recently plan to deploy their Spark notebook services with Jupyter Enterprise Gateway in a cluster where Mesos is the resource manager instead of YARN that currently on the open source side.
-After reading the documentation on how to add new a ProcessProxy class required as an interface by the resource manager components in gateway, they implement, deploy and configure MesosProcessProxy that referenced by their kernelspecs and now they can launch kernels within their Mesos cluster.
+* A company recently plan to deploy their Spark notebook services with Jupyter Enterprise Gateway in a cluster where Mesos is the resource manager instead of YARN.
+After reading the documentation on how to add a new ProcessProxy class, they implement, deploy and configure a MesosProcessProxy class that is referenced by their kernelspecs and now they can launch kernels within their Mesos cluster.

 * ...